pabloinsente/sf_for_beh_ss/README.md

 **What is GitHub**: GitHub is a hosting service for Git.
 It allows for saving everything related to your project in the cloud instead of your own machine.

 Learning Git may take a while.
 Fortunately, there are relatively few commands needed to track your projects effectively.
-The rest can be googled as needed.
+The rest can be goggled as needed.

 #### 3.1 Check git installation